Mom's Mabley, comic pioneer

 Jackie Moms Mabley

 *This date marks the birthday of Moms Mabley, born in 1897.
-She was an African-American vaudeville performer and comedian, the first African-American woman to establish herself as a single act in standup comedy.
+She was an African American vaudeville performer and comedian, the first Black woman to establish herself as a single act in standup comedy in America.

 Jackie "Moms" Mabley was from Brevard, North Carolina.
 She rose to national recognition as a standup comedian in the early 1960s.
 A pioneer of social satire, she has strongly influenced such contemporary Black comedians as Richard Pryor and Whoopi Goldberg.
 Mabley was also known for her compassion and kindness; these qualities earned her the endearing sobriquet "Moms".
 Born Loretta Mary Aiken, Mabley grew up in a large family in the south.
 Her father ran several businesses while her mother presided over a large household that included boarders.